Does the Government Really Know How Many Guns I Own?

 Gun registration in America really dates back to the early decades of the last century when cities like New York and Chicago were beginning to deal with severe organized crime epidemics.

 Laws were enacted that were designed to allow the city to trace who owned firearms and what guns they owned.
 This way when a firearm was found at a crime scene it could theoretically be traced back to its criminal user/owner.
 This proto-gun registry was then used so that they could be prosecuted for using it.

 New York’s Sullivan Act was the prototype for legislation that would be gradually introduced across the nation in the major metropolitan areas.
-This law required registration of every gun purchased.
-This registration includes a listing of make, model, serial number and caliber along with the owner’s name and address.
+This law required the registration of every gun purchased.
+This registration includes a listing of make, model, serial number, and caliber along with the owner’s name and address.
 Further, all of this had to be consistently kept up to date under penalty of law.